Abie Nathan

-Avraham "Abie" Nathan (אברהם "אייבי" נתן, ابراهام "ايبي" ناتان; 29 April 1927 – 27 August 2008) was a humanitarian and peace activist.
+Avraham "Abie" Nathan (אברהם "אייבי" נתן, pronounced AY-bee; 29 April 1927 – 27 August 2008) was an Israeli humanitarian and peace activist.
 He founded the Voice of Peace radio station.
 When he died the president of Israel Shimon Peres said about him: "He was one of the most prominent and special people in the country...
 He is the man who dedicated his life for other people and for a better humanity".

 Early years

 Abie Nathan was born to a Jewish family in Abadan, Persia, on 29 April 1927, and spent his adolescent years in Bombay (now Mumbai), India.
 He became a pilot in the Royal Air Force in 1944.
 In 1948 he volunteered as a pilot in the Machal (volunteers in the 1948 Arab–Israeli War) and stayed in Israel thereafter.
 He worked for El Al airlines and later opened a restaurant in Tel Aviv.